ryran/xsos/README.md

 As far as direct contributions go, so far it's just me, [ryran](/ryran), aka rsaw, aka [Ryan Sawhill](http://b19.org).

-However, people rarely accomplish things in a vacuum...
-I am very thankful to StackOverflow and a couple prolific users over there -- [Dennis Williamson](http://stackoverflow.com/users/26428/dennis-williamson) and [ghostdog74](http://stackoverflow.com/users/131527/ghostdog74) both offered answers containing pieces of code that were brilliantly instructive early on in my awk career.
+When I was clueless in how to further my awk career early on, two prolific users over on StackOverflow -- [Dennis Williamson](http://stackoverflow.com/users/26428/dennis-williamson) and [ghostdog74](http://stackoverflow.com/users/131527/ghostdog74) -- each provided an answer with code that was brilliantly instructive.
+I've since moved far beyond what I was trying to do back then, and thanks definitely goes to both of them for inspiration.

 Please contact me if you have ideas, suggestions, questions, or want to collaborate on this or something similar.
 For specific bugs and feature-requests, you can [post a new issue on the tracker](/ryran/xsos/issues).